Successfully further educate digitally

 The best e-learning methods for companies

-Is E-Learning suitable for my use case?
+Is E-Learning suitable for my application case?

 1. is "cold" and impersonal.